kiaririka/SwingsGuiChatbot/README.md

 Welcome to the Chat Application!
 This is a simple chatbot application built using Java Swing.
 It allows users to interact with a chatbot, send messages, and receive replies.
+The Discord chatbot extension is currently in development and the source code is avaialaible in the following link [https://github.com/kiaririka/HealthDiscordBotMaven] will be deployed soon.

 ## Features